kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/03 - Methods of starting fire—then and now, and teaching kids/Lighter.md

-A small cube-looking thing that mechanical or electric to make a flame.
+A small cube-looking thing that mechanical or electric to make a flame